 Do not turn the engine off when the vehicle is moving.
 This will cause a loss of power assist in the brake and steering systems and disable the airbags.

 If the vehicle must be shut off in an emergency:

-- Brake using a firm and steady pressure.
+Brake using a firm and steady pressure.
 Do not pump the brakes repeatedly.
-This

-may deplete power assist, requiring

-increased brake pedal force.
+This may deplete power assist, requiring increased brake pedal force.

 - Shift the vehicle to N (Neutral).
 This can be done while the vehicle is moving.
-After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location.

-- Come to a complete stop.
-Shift to P (Park) with an automatic transmission, or Neutral with a manual transmission.
-Turn the ignition off.
+After shifting to N (Neutral), firmly apply the brakes and steer the vehicle to a safe location. - Come to a complete stop, shift to P (Park), and turn the ignition off.
+The shift lever must be in P (Park) to turn the ignition off. - 4.
+Set the parking brake.
+See Electric Parking Brake ⇔ 192.